 MAN-12: Common Property Rules - MULTI UNIT RES To encourage and recognize developers who embed legal and contractual environmental management initiatives within the formal management structures of the development.
 Through the establishment of legal and contractual environmental management initiatives embedded within the formal management structures of the development, it is believed that within the rules of the development, the Management Entity committing to environmental initiatives would be beneficial to the common property areas of multi-unit residential developments.
+This credit in its current form is equally relevant and applicable in Mauritius as it is in South Africa.
 MAN-12 should be kept in its current form and no adjustments need to be made.
-This credit in its current form is equally relevant and applicable in Mauritius as it is in South Africa.
 MAN-13: Learning Resources - PEB To encourage and recognise sustainability initiatives implemented in the development as learning resources for building users and visitors This credit has been developed to educate building occupants on how the sustainability initiatives implemented in the building work, and the associated environmental benefits of these initiatives.
-MAN-13 should be kept in its current form and no adjustments need to be made.
 Making sustainable building initiatives and features visible and interactive can provide a valuable education and learning opportunity for building users to develop awareness about the building's impacts on the natural environment and resources.
-By incorporating important concepts such as energy, water and material efficiency, public and education buildings can become interactive learning tools in public and education buildings. maue.
+By incorporating important concepts such as energy, water and material efficiency, public and education buildings can become interactive learning tools in public and education buildings.
 This credit in its current form is equally relevant and applicable in Mauritius as it is in South Africa.
+MAN-13 should be kept in its current form and no adjustments need to be made.
 MAN-14: Life Cycle Costing - PEB To recognise and encourage the development of a Life Cycle Cost (LCC) analysis to consider environmentally sustainable attributes in assessing improved design, specification and Through-life maintenance and operation.
 This credit even in South Africa is a stretch and as such the credit is omitted for projects in Mauritius, however projects could choose to target the credit under the Innovation category.
 Man-14 credit is omitted.
-Credit should be allowed to be targeted as an innovation point.
 MAN-15: Maintainability - PEB To encourage and recognise building design that facilitates on-going maintenance, and minimises the need for on-going building maintenance throughout a building's lifecycle.
 Public buildings can be complex structures with a variety of attributes which require a significant amount of maintenance.
 The design of these types of buildings should reflect the need for such maintenance by providing suitable access to facilities managers.
 When designed and managed accordingly, public buildings can minimise maintenance and operational costs, while also minimally impacting their occupants.
 MAN-15 should be kept in its current form and no adjustments need to be made.